Bo'ness: History

-Roman
+Roman history

 Bo'ness has important historical links to the Roman period and marks the eastern extent of the Antonine Wall (at Carriden in the north-east of Bo'ness) which stretched from Bo'ness to Old Kilpatrick on the west coast of Scotland.
 The Antonine Wall was named as an extension to the Frontiers of the Roman Empire World Heritage Site by UNESCO in July 2007.
 A Roman fortlet can still be seen at Kinneil to the west of Bo'ness.

 Roman artefacts, some with inscriptions, have been found in the eastern part of the town at Carriden.
 A Roman fort called Veluniate, long since lost to history, once stood on the site now occupied by the grounds of Carriden House.
 Indeed, it is said that stones from the fort were used in the building of the mansion house.

 Several artefacts have been uncovered over the years by the local farming community, including the Bridgeness Slab with many of them now on display in the National Museum of Scotland or at the Hunterian Museum in Glasgow.
 A replica was unveiled by Bo'ness Community Council and Falkirk Council on 7 September 2012 in Kinningars Park.
 A video about its history and manufacture is available online.
 Other Roman sites have been identified at Muirhouses (known locally as 'The Murrays') and Kinglass on the south-east side of the town.